Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hertfordshire and are not the council.
 About us

-The Public Health and Community Safety Cabinet Panel met on Thursday 23 April 2026 to discuss a range of important issues, including an update on policing and crime, the new Hertfordshire Violence Against Women and Girls (VAWG) Strategy, and the delivery plan for Hertfordshire Fire and Rescue Service.
-Key decisions included the approval of a £15 increase to the police precept and the noting of the new multi-agency VAWG strategy.
+The Public Health and Community Safety Cabinet Panel met on Thursday 23 April 2026 to discuss a range of important issues, including an update on policing and crime, the adoption of a new strategy to combat violence against women and girls, and progress reports from Hertfordshire Fire and Rescue Service.
+Key decisions included the approval of a £15 increase to the police precept and the noting of the new Hertfordshire VAWG Strategy 2026-2029.

 Police and Crime Update

-Councillor Matt Fisher, the council's representative on the Police and Crime Panel, provided an update on policing matters.
-The panel approved a £15 increase to the police precept for Band D properties, bringing the annual charge to £280.
-This increase, the maximum allowed without a referendum, is necessary to address rising costs in pay and inflation, and to rebuild depleted reserves.
-Public consultation showed strong support for the increase, with 68% in favour, and residents prioritised visible neighbourhood policing, road safety enforcement, and tackling burglary and anti-social behaviour.
+Councillor Matt Fisher, the Council's representative on the Police and Crime Panel, presented an update on policing matters.
+The panel approved a £15 increase to the police precept for 2026/27, raising the annual charge for a Band D property to £280.
+This decision, the maximum allowed without a referendum, is intended to address rising costs related to pay, inflation, and reduced reserves, which are not fully offset by government funding.
+The increase is projected to raise £8.3 million towards a £292 million policing budget, while also requiring the delivery of nearly £7 million in savings.
+Public consultation showed strong support for the increase, with 68% in favour, and residents prioritised more visible neighbourhood policing, stronger road safety enforcement, and tackling burglary and anti-social behaviour.

 Hertfordshire's Multi-Agency Strategy for Violence Against Women and Girls (VAWG)